 because the show draws so obviously from conservative, christian beliefs about the purpose of life.

 One of the people I watched TGP with speculated that there are no actual children in the good place – as in, the place portrayed on the show, both its bad-place-masquerade and true form – because it would be too depressing for the audience to contemplate dead kids.
-I get why they’d steer clear of that whole subject, seeing as I watched the show myself because I craved wanted something network-format-compliant (much like the Ice King’s singing the Cheers song to hold onto his sanity).
+I get that – It’s very much a network sitcom, echoing familiar, simple pleasures,1 which is a big part of why I watched it.2

 But things fall apart in the series finale, once the characters have gotten to the actual good place, and we view the pleasures and joys they pursue.
 Jason plays the world’s best game of Madden, Tahani learns to make chairs and burp the alphabet, Chidi and Eleanor have a lovely dinner catching up with old friends (their ideal good life, it seems, is that of being childless, living in a city, well off, and in your 30s, forever).
 Each reconciles or reunites with their parents.

-And I can’t accept that none of them, given literally all the time in the universe, think that life’s essential pleasures might include, e.g., watching your child take their first steps, having children of their own, graduating from college, hiking the Appalachian Trail with you, &c.
+And I can’t accept that none of them, given literally all the time in the universe, think that life’s essential pleasures might include, e.g., watching your child take her first steps, graduate from college, hike the Appalachian Trail with you, &c.
 Lots of people who have kids, ahem, seem to find meaning in it:

 My own informal research says that grandparent couples are happy couples.
 Some of that is selection bias–if you stuck it out as a couple long enough to have your grandchildren born, you are in good shape as a couple.
 But I think that some of it is that if you have children, then you want grandchildren, and when they arrive you feel real joy and satisfaction.